cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 ## Node affinity to attract pods

 Node affinity is a set of rules used by the scheduler to determine where a pod can be placed.
 The rules are defined using custom labels on nodes and label selectors specified in pods.
 Node affinity allows a pod to specify an affinity (or anti-affinity) towards a group of nodes it can be placed on.
-The node does not have control over the placement.
+The node does not have control over the placement [@KubeImplAdvShedule-sp20-516-232].

 For example, you could configure a pod to only run on a node with a specific CPU or in a specific availability zone.
 There are two types of node affinity rules: